 CONTRACT AND ARRANGEMENT WITH RELATED PARTIES

-During the year the Company has not entered into any contract/arrangement/ transaction with related parties which were either not at an arm's length or not in theordinary course of business and further could be considered material in accordance withthe Policy of the Company on materiality of related party transactions.
+During the year under review the Company has not entered into any contract/arrangement/ transaction with related parties which were either not at an arm's length ornot in the ordinary course of business and further could be considered material inaccordance with the Policy of the Company on materiality of related party transactions.

-Hence there is no information to be provided in Form AOC-2 while the particulars ofall Related Party Transactions in terms of Accounting Standards-18 are forming part of thefinancial statements.
+Hence there is no information to be provided in Form AOC-2 while the particulars ofall Related Party Transactions in terms of IND AS 24 are forming part of the financialstatements.

 The Policy on Materiality of Related Party Transactions and dealing with Related PartyTransactions as approved by the Board may be accessed on the Company's website.